Fabbricatore/NN/index.md

 Having a cluster of shallow minima is everything we need: we can find them by replicating our sistem and analizing how minima overlap.
 The narrow, deep global minima, wont overlap, where our cluster is shure to have some overlapping.

+### A new learning rule

+Having in mind everything said above, we can develop a new rule to update the weights.
+After some tedious math, which I skip here, we come to a modified equation for the update rule.

 ![image](rep.jpg)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for